hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ### 4.2 What is Hoisting?

 JavaScript engines operate in two main phases: a **creation phase** and an **execution phase**.
 The execution phase occurs when the program runs code line-by-line.
 That's what most people mean when they talk about a program's execution.
-However, before the execution phase begins, the creation phase does some preliminary work.
+However, before the execution phase begins, *the creation phase does some preliminary work*.
 One of those work items is to find all of the variable, function, and class *declarations*.
 When it encounters each of these identifiers, it records the name and designates its scope.

 The creation phase is sometimes *erroneously called* the compilation phase.

 When the execution phase begins, JavaScript knows what variables exist and where they are in scope.
-From the developer's perspective, the code acts like the declarations were moved to the top of their respective scope.
+From the developer's perspective, *the code acts like the declarations were moved to the top of their respective scope*.
 In particular, function-scoped declarations are moved to the function's beginning, and block-scoped declarations are moved to the block's start.
 We call this process **hoisting**.

 The effect of hoisting is that all the declarations get hoisted -- raised, lifted, moved -- to the top of their defined scope.
 That's why the following code works: